Rotbav Bronze Age site: Rotbav 1-3: The Wietenberg settlement

-Rotbav 4-5: The Noua Settlement
+Rotbav 4-5: The Noua settlement

-At the beginning of the 15th century BC, after the last phase of the Wietenberg Culture, a sudden change in the development of the settlement appeared.
-The architecture, the funerary rite, the pottery and material culture in general changed.
+At the beginning of the 15th century BC, after the last phase of the Wietenberg culture, a sudden change in the development of the settlement appeared.
+The architecture, the funerary rites, the pottery and material culture in general changed.
 These changes resulted from the arrival of a new population from the Eurasian steppes, the so-called Noua-Sabatinovka-Coslogeni culture, in southeastern Transylvania.
-Houses are now characterized by massive limed floors, the fireplaces were situated outside.
+Houses are now characterized by massive limed floors, and the fireplaces were situated outside.
 The cemetery of the new population lies to the south of the settlement.
-Inhumation graves in stone cists are now typical, the dead lie crouched on one side.
+Inhumation graves in stone cists are now typical, and the dead lie crouched on one side.
 Burial goods include vessels and food (animal bones).
 The pottery comprises much fewer shapes and is largely undecorated and coarse.
-The fine ware is represented exclusively by two- and one-handled drinking vessels (“Kantharoi”).
-A special feature of the earlier Noua building phase is a so-called “ashmound”.
+The fine ware is represented exclusively by two- and one-handled drinking vessels (kantharoi).
+A special feature of the earlier Noua building phase is a so-called "ashmound".
 These round heaps formed of greyish sediments are typical for settlements of the Noua-Sabatinovka-Cologeni cultural complex.
 Until recently they were believed to represent the remains of houses or burned waste.
-New evidence shows that the “ashmounds” are not randomly formed mounds of waste, but special, collectively used places at the boundaries of settlements; they are not piled on the walking level, but in intentionally dug round basins.
+New evidence shows that the "ashmounds" are not randomly formed mounds of waste, but special, collectively used places at the boundaries of settlements; they are not piled on the walking level, but in intentionally dug round basins.
 Chemical evidence from Rotbav and other sites proves the sediment to be constituted not of ash, but of a mixture of earth and burnt lime.
-Burnt lime is ethnographically known to have been used for departing hair from hides.
-Tools for the scraping of hides, needles, awls and a considerable amount of animal bones give further prove to an intense production of leather.
-Concentrations of drinking vessels and cooking utensils prove that the ‘ashmounds’ may also have played a role in feasting.
+Burnt lime is ethnographically known to have been used for removing hair from hides.
+Tools for the scraping of hides, needles, awls and a considerable amount of animal bones, give further prove for an intense production of leather.
+Concentrations of drinking vessels and cooking utensils prove that the 'ashmounds' may also have played a role in feasting.